 The intent of the Invasive Shrub Removal Program is to encourage applicants to remove invasive shrubs from their property thereby improving the ecological health by removing competition and increasing the opportunity for desirable native plants to grow and thrive.
 It requires an assessment by the Village Ecologist of the existing conditions and preparation of a plan that includes the general area where proposed work is to be performed.
 The applicant is required to hire a certified contractor to remove invasive shrubs per the plan created by the Village Ecologist.
 Note: This program does not apply to removal of dead shrubs.

 All invasive shrubs on the subject property must be designated for removal in order to be eligible for the matching funds.
 For larger lots, the Village Ecologist may approve a phased approach that can be accomplished over more than one year.
-The work must also include a follow up herbicide treatment to target resprouts.
-Resprouts must be treated at least two growing season (April 1- November 1) months following initial removal/stump herbiciding.
+The work must also include a follow-up herbicide treatment to target resprouts.
+Resprouts must be treated at least two growing seasons (April 1- November 1) months following initial removal/stump herbiciding.
 If for example initial removal was conducted from November 1- April 1, the resprout treatment must be completed no sooner than June 1 of the following growing season.

 After the application is submitted and approved by the Village, the applicant will receive a permit from the Village to proceed with the work as proposed in the application.
 After the invasive shrubs are removed/herbicided and second herbicide treatment applied to resprouts, notify and deliver a copy of the paid contractor invoice to the Village and the Village Ecologist will conduct a site visit to verify the work has been completed properly.
 The reimbursement request is then forwarded to the Village Board for approval and reimbursement can be expected in 1 to 3 months.